Startpage

 Above all, participation allows us to an independent and fact-based target assessment, increases transparency and target quality and underlines Jungheinrich's pioneering role in sustainable intralogistics.

 The transition of all company locations to electricity from renewable energy sources is an important milestone for Scope 2.
 German locations were converted in the 2021 financial year.
 Global locations are to be converted by 2030 at the latest.
-By the end of the financial year 2023, more than 45 Jungheinrich companies were able to switch to electricity from regenerative sources.
-The Norderstedt plant and our Finnish sales company additionally use CO2-e-neutral district heating.
+The electrical energy required for production processes has already been completely converted to renewable energy sources as part of the company's internal emission reduction measures.
+The Norderstedt plant and our Finnish sales company additionally use CO2e-neutral district heating.
 Furthermore, photovoltaic systems have been installed at suitable locations worldwide since 2022.

 We develop our SBTs in accordance with the requirements of the SBTi net zero standard